jboss-developer/jboss-eap-quickstarts/wsba-participant-completion-simple/README.md

 It is also assumed tht you have an understanding of WS-BusinessActivity.
 For more details, read the XTS documentation that ships with the JBossTS project, which can be downloaded here: http://www.jboss.org/jbosstm/downloads/JBOSSTS_4_16_0_Final

-The application consists of a single JAX-WS web service that is deployed within a war archive.
+The application consists of a single JAX-WS web service that is deployed within a WAR archive.
 It is tested with a JBoss Arquillian enabled JUnit test.

 When running the org.jboss.as.quickstarts.wsba.participantcompletion.simple.ClientTest#testSuccess() method, the